bico-media/b-inject/README.md

 The protocol does not provide how a content provider lets a client indicate what TX to target

-**Please help shape the actional definition of v2 here: https://github.com/bico-media/bandlebars/pull/2**
+**Please help shape the actual protocol description of v2 here: https://github.com/bico-media/bandlebars/pull/2**